monorepo-template/monorepo-template/README.md

   development server with code coverage reporting enabled, then run `yarn packages/example-next-application run cypress:run`.
 - To lint your changes to the application, run
-  `yarn packages/example-next-application:eslint`.
+  `yarn packages/example-next-application run eslint`.
-- To unit test your changes to the application, run `yarn packages/example-next-application:jest`.
+- To unit test your changes to the application, run `yarn packages/example-next-application run jest`.
-- To unit test your changes to the application in watch mode, run `yarn packages/example-next-application:jest:watch`.
+- To unit test your changes to the application in watch mode, run `yarn packages/example-next-application run jest:watch`.
-- To start the application development server, run `yarn packages/example-next-application:start`.
+- To start the application development server, run `yarn packages/example-next-application run start`.

 ### React application

-- To build the application, run `yarn packages/example-react-application:build`.
+- To build the application, run
+  `yarn packages/example-react-application run build`.
-- To report Cypress's and Jest's combined test coverage, run `yarn packages/example-react-application:coverage`.
+- To report Cypress's and Jest's combined test coverage, run `yarn packages/example-react-application run coverage`.
 The combined report will be located in `/packages/example-react-application/coverage/`.
 - To end-to-end test your application, run
   `yarn packages/example-react-application run cypress:start` to first run the development server with code coverage reporting enabled, then run